By Dady Chery

 10. The Haitian people despise MINUSTAH.
 Haitians at home and abroad, young and old, rich and poor, have made it known that they want MINUSTAH out of Haiti.
 Common epithets for the troops are “Volè kabrit!”
 (Goat thief!), “Kakachwet!”
 (Shitter!), “Koléra!” and “Pédofil!”

 The UN is regularly updated about MINUSTAH’s crimes, which are well known to the great majority of Mr. Amorim’s compatriots.
 All know that Haiti was better off in 2004 when the troops first entered the country than in the months preceding the earthquake, and they have loudly objected to their country’s participation in a foreign occupation.
-An especially eloquent example was Mr. Ricardo Seitenfus, who lost his post as the Brazilian Representative to the OAS in Haiti soon after speaking up in an interview last December.
+An especially eloquent example was Mr. Ricardo Seitenfus, who lost his post as the Brazilian Representative to the Organization of American States (OAS) in Haiti soon after speaking up in a December 2010 interview.
 Mr. Seitenfus had this to say:

 “The UN system currently in place to prevent disputes is inappropriate for Haiti.
 Haiti is not an international threat.
 We are not in the midst of a civil war.
 Haiti is not Iraq or Afghanistan….
 But it looks to me as if, on the international scene, Haiti is paying mainly for its proximity to the U.S. Haiti has long been an object of negative attention from the international system.
 It took the UN to coalesce this power and transform Haitians into prisoners of their own island.”